tommason14/lammps_gaff_to_gromacs/README.md

 Requirements:
 - Openbabel
 - Ambertools, for tleap
-- python3
+- Python3 (using the Ovito and ParmEd modules)

 Firstly, store the python and shell scripts in a directory found in your $PATH variable.
+Also edit the path to the tleap and tleap_input variables inside `lammps_to_gromacs_gaff_create_top.sh`.

 # First steps